Project-MONAI/tutorials/pathology/multiple_instance_learning/README.md

-# Example of Multiple Instance Learning (MIL) for cancer classification from Whole Slide Images (WSI)
+# Multiple Instance Learning (MIL) Examples

-## Description

-This tutorial contains a baseline method using [MONAI](https://monai.io) for Multiple Instance Learning (MIL) classification from Whole Slide Images (WSI).
+This tutorial contains a baseline method of Multiple Instance Learning (MIL) classification from Whole Slide Images (WSI).
 The dataset is from  [Prostate cANcer graDe Assessment (PANDA) Challenge - 2020](https://www.kaggle.com/c/prostate-cancer-grade-assessment/) for cancer grade classification from prostate hystology WSIs.
 The implementation is based on: